StephenBondor/Intro-Python-II/README.md

 -   Similar to the `on_take` return value modification, above, have `on_attack` prevent the attack from succeeding unless the user possesses a `sword` item.

 -   Come up with more stretch goals!
 The sky's the limit!
+DONE